-Walking Oaxaca–A 12-Day Trekking Adventure
+Hiking Oaxaca–A 12-Day Trekking Adventure

 The best part of the trip is the journey.

 Each unique village has cabanas and a common kitchen (a comedor) where the locals cook meals for visitors.
 To get from village to village, tourists can ride bikes or hike with the aid of local village guides.
 Thus, our itinerary would take us from village to village, staying nightly in the cabanas and eating the local food in the comedors.
+You can’t get a more authentic Mexican experience than by having the ladies of the village cook you the home made food after hiking a day in the Sierra Norte mountains nearby Oaxaca.

-And the Adventure Begins
+And the Adventure Begins on a Hike through the Sierra Norte

 We landed in Oaxaca, grabbed a collectivo taxi (stand in line at the airport and get your taxi ticket), met our outfitter (Pedro from Bicicletas Pedro Martinez), and checked into our hotel at the Villa Vazari, conveniently located right across from our outfitter.
 The next day, Pedro loaded us up in is van and off we went to Monte Alban.